Grounding 3D Object Affordance from 2D Interactions in Images: C. Experiments

 \item [$\bm{-}$] \textbf{\texttt{PointFusion (PFusion)}} \cite{xu2018pointfusion}: This is an early work towards 3D object detection.
 It also extracts the features of the point cloud and image respectively.
 For the fusion of different modal features, its processing method is relatively simple.
 The image branch eventually outputs a global feature, while the point cloud branch outputs a global feature and point-wise feature, the two global features and the point-wise feature do dense fusion to get the fusion feature finally.
 And we apply this operation to implement the fusion of image and point cloud features.

 \item [$\bm{-}$] \textbf{\texttt{XMFnet (XMF)}} \cite{aiello2022cross}: This study focus on point cloud completion, it is the SOTA on cross-modal point cloud completion task.
-The proposed framework is called XMFnet, which is composed of two modality-specific feature extractors that capture localized features of the input point cloud and image.
-For the extracted features, it uses the combined cross-attention and self-attention to fuse the features of the two modalities.
+It proposes XMFnet, which is composed of two modality-specific feature extractors that capture localized features of the input point cloud and image, then, it uses the combined cross-attention and self-attention to fuse the features of the two modalities.
 And we apply this block to compute the image and point cloud feature in the pipeline. \end{itemize}